ForgeGit/Sindragosa_GUID/README.md

 Ignoring Icy Grip has been known since 2010, when the raid and the encounter were first released, as seen in a [YouTube video explaining how to do the "cheese"](https://www.youtube.com/watch?v=CqIjp4BNY8c&t=37s) and its respective [forum post](https://www.ownedcore.com/forums/world-of-warcraft/world-of-warcraft-exploits/297916-how-avoid-icy-grip-before-blistering-cold-sindragosa.html).

-The “cheese” to ignore this mechanic entirely relies on a melee DPS <sup>or anyone?
-Not confirmed if a ranged DPS can do it, at least I haven’t confirmed this personally.
-Can someone check this?
-Thanks</sup> standing on the center of Sindragosa hitbox.
+The “cheese” to ignore this mechanic entirely relies on a melee DPS ([or caster/ranged, that also works](https://classic.warcraftlogs.com/reports/Zp1rJWLjkmn4byw7#fight=34&view=replay)) standing on the center of Sindragosa hitbox.
 This causes Icy Grip to not pull/suck your raid into her hitbox.

 <img src="_img/cheese_visual.png" /> <br />